Nandura: History

 According to 'Mahagovind Sutant' a Buddhist novel, Nandura was established in ancient time.
-It was capital of 'Assak' kingdom (one of the 16 ancient kingdoms (Mahajanpad) in ancient India (2600 B.C.).
+It was capital of Asmaka kingdom (one of the 16 ancient kingdoms (Mahajanapadas) in ancient India (2600 B.C.).
 Nandura was called as 'Potan' at that time.

-According to Ain-e-Akbari, Nandura was an integral part of Gulshan-e-Berar in the Medieval era, beginning in the Khilji dynasty until the Mughal era.
-Various links to Peshwas, Peshwe or Peshwa are also found in the history of Nandura.
-Nawab Amirullah Khan was one of the Nawabs in the late 1800 AD history of Nandura.
-It relates to Nizams of Deccan also known as Dakkan.
+According to Ain-i-Akbari, Nandura was an integral part of Gulshan-e-Berar in the Medieval era, beginning in the Khalji dynasty until the Mughal Empire.
+Various links to Peshwa are also found in the history of Nandura.
+Nawab Amirullah Khan was one of the Nawab in the late 1800 AD history of Nandura.
+It relates to Nizam of Hyderabad also known as Dakkan.
 Nandura was under jurisdiction of Akola district.
 After August 1905, it became the part of Buldhana district.